wandb/docs/docs/guides/registry/model_registry_eol.md

 ### Deprecated features

 * [Protected aliases](../model_registry/access_controls.md#add-protected-aliases): Aliases will no longer have a protected status available.
 Instead, you can go to a registry’s settings to configure which users have viewer, member, or admin status.
 All aliases that were previously protected will become standard aliases.
-*  Service accounts: Team Service accounts will temporarily not be able to interact programmatically with Registry.
-This feature will be re-introduced before the migration, however.
+*  Service accounts:  Existing team service accounts cannot interact programmatically with Registry as the Registry is at the org level.
+As a result, Organization Service accounts will be made available (this feature is currently in progress) prior to the migration taking place.
+Please reach out to support@wandb.com to discuss temporary solutions that we recommend.

 ## During the migration